National Center for Ethics in Health Care

 Leaders strongly influence the ethical environment and culture of health care organizations, which, in turn, influence employee behavior.
 The Ethical Leadership component of IntegratedEthics® (IE) provides health care leaders with the practical tools and training they need to foster an ethical environment and culture that will make it easier for employees to "do the right thing."

 The IntegratedEthics model of ethical leadership is organized around four compass points:

 2. Communicate clear expectations for ethical practice

 Are you looking for tools to positively influence ethical practices in your organization?
 Check out the IE Ethical Leadership Tools Guide.

-Ethical Leadership: Fostering an Ethical Environment and Culture Video - 44-minute, interactive training video to teach viewers leadership behaviors that will help foster an ethical leadership and culture.
+Ethical Leadership: Fostering an Ethical Environment and Culture – a 44-minute interactive training video on leadership behaviors that will help foster ethical leadership and culture.

 - Course Materials to be used in conjunction with Ethical Leadership video

-Triage Tool for Ethics-Related Leadership Decisions - a tool to help leaders identify helpful resources and best approaches for an ethics-related decision (Triage Tool instructions)
+Triage Tool for Ethics-Related Leadership Decisions (complete three-document set) – tool to help leaders identify helpful resources and best approaches for an ethics-related decision.
+Instructions only Exercise only Tool only

 IE Program: Status Check and Planning Tool – two-page tool to assist in assessing IE Program performance and identifying areas that need improvement